 There are times when new products have to be developed in a matter of few days rather than months or even weeks.
 Such rapid product development requirements have to be met with an agile product development methodology.
 And more importantly, when a hardware design is involved, it calls on the expertise of the design house.
 For the hardware design, there are two possibilities.
-There might be proven ready-made platforms available that has the necessary features required and it can be used for the product development.
+There might be proven ready-made platforms available that have the necessary features required and it can be used for product development.
 Or it might call for a full-fledged hardware development as the requirement matrix is not met with existing platforms.
 Embien, being a specialist in rapid product development methodology has done both kinds of development.
 In this particular case study, we will explore how we have used one of our COTS Ready to deploy eStorm-L1 Kit to create a product - Remote Data Acquisition System - for our customer in a matter of few days.

 With its high resolution ADC, analog data is precisely measured in the range of microvolts for each step. eStorm-L1 is designed to support 8 channels of analog inputs with individual signal conditioning circuit for each input.
 They can accept standard analog voltage inputs ranging from -10V to +10V and current inputs from 4 to 20mA.
 Most industrial sensors/transducers commonly available will support this range of voltage/current outputs.
-Apart from this standard ranges, some sensors/transducers provide outputs such as 0 to 10V, 0 to 5V and 0 to 20mA which is also supported in the system as value addition.
+Apart from this standard ranges, some sensors/transducers provide outputs such as 0 to 10V, 0 to 5V, and 0 to 20mA which is also supported in the system as value addition.
 Power supply to the sensor/transducer can also be provided from the system.

 Digital inputs with separate conditioning circuit provided in the device can also be used to read digital events like pulse outputs from external devices.
 Pulse input frequency can range up to 50 kHz.